 As such, the overall near-field channel vector, incorporating all subarrays, is given by

-where $\boldsymbol{\phi}=[\phi_{-\tilde{Q}},\cdots,\phi_{\tilde{Q}}]^{T}$ denotes the vector of rotation angles corresponding to all subarrays.
-In this paper, we adopt a multipath channel model for near-field users, comprising a line-of-sight (LoS) path and $L_{{\rm N},k}$ non-line-of-sight (NLoS) paths induced by environment scatterers.
-Then, the channel between the BS and the near-field user $k$ is modeled as
+where $\boldsymbol{\phi}=[\phi_{-\tilde{Q}},\cdots,\phi_{\tilde{Q}}]^{T}$ denotes the vector of rotation angles of all subarrays.
+In this paper, we adopt a multipath channel model for the near-field users, comprising a line-of-sight (LoS) path and $L_{{\rm N},k}$ non-line-of-sight (NLoS) paths induced by scatterers in the environment.
+Then, the channel between the BS and near-field user $k$ is modeled as

-where ${h}_{{\rm N}}$ and ${h}_{{\rm N},\ell}$ denote the complex-valued channel gains of the LoS path and the $\ell$-th NLoS path between the BS and near-field user $k$, respectively.\footnote{For simplicity, we assume an omni-directional antenna gain model.
-Nonetheless, the proposed scheme can be readily extended to the general directional antenna model described in \cite{zheng2025rotatable,zhou2025rotatable}. } $\theta_{\ell}$ and $r_{\ell}$ are the angle and distance of the $\ell$-th scatterer relative to the center of the ULA.
+where ${h}_{{\rm N},k}$ and ${h}_{{\rm N},k,\ell}$ denote the complex-valued channel gains of the LoS path and the $\ell$-th NLoS path between the BS and near-field user $k$, respectively.\footnote{For simplicity, we assume an omni-directional antenna gain model.
+Nonetheless, the proposed scheme can be readily extended to the directional antenna model described in \cite{zheng2025rotatable,zhou2025rotatable}. } $\theta_{k,\ell}$ and $r_{k,\ell}$ are the angle and distance of the $\ell$-th scatterer associated with user $k$, measured relative to the center of the ULA.